 Have you or a loved one been injured in a bicycle accident in Colorado Springs?
 You may be entitled to pursue compensation for your injuries and damages.
 That compensation comes from those responsible for your accident.
 Do not wait another day to begin pursuing your bicycle accident claim.

 Contact Colorado Springs bicycle accident lawyer Jeffrey Scott Lasswell today.
-You can schedule a consultation to discuss the details of your accident.
+You can schedule a free consultation to discuss the details of your accident.
 Learn more about your legal rights and options for pursuing financial recovery.